jcha-ultra/agent-tasker/README.md

 - messages: convert message board into swarm system
 - messages: optimization: board fetches messages as needed, and saves messages asynchronously
 - convert agent runner to be a swarm under Overmind
-- add ability to rename task aliases
 - add ability to specify time in terms of hours from now
 - add ability to send and display notes for tasks
 - add ability to display task chain (trace back to parent tasks)

+### Tasks:
+- add ability to rename task aliases

-### v.0.x: Workstreams:
+### Workstreams:
+- workstreams: rework so that they run arbitrary code
+- workstreams: add shortcut for workstreams to simulate simple task sequences
 - workstreams: create triggers workstream
 - agents: create task sequences
 - workstreams: create tier-based workstream